TheInventorMan/arXiv-title-generator/README.md

 ```"stochastic control of distributed model predictive control of switching"```

 Looks like we can have distributed MPC with a random controller.
-Would definitely like to find out how on earth that would work.
+Would definitely like to find out how that would work.

 <p>&nbsp;</p>